-This folder contains a selection of sample model files which are installed within PowerMILL in a directory called Examples.
+This folder contains a selection of sample model files which are installed within the PowerMILL installation in a directory called Examples.

 - changes the directory to the first user-defined directory. - changes the directory to the second user-defined directory.

 To customise the paths for user-defined directory folders: